Shipyard.rs: Private Crates as Easy as Using Cargo

 Rust 1.74 and credential-process Changes

-In nightly Rust as of 2023-09-19 (rustc v1.74.0), Cargo requires the [registry.global-credential-providers] key to be configured in ~/.cargo/config.toml to be able to use the registry-auth feature and perform authenticated downloads:
+As of 1.74, Cargo requires the [registry.global-credential-providers] key to be configured in ~/.cargo/config.toml to be able to perform authenticated requests.

 Example config: